By Pradeep Pandey · Co-Founder · 21 min read · Updated

 Verify with ShiftWizard whether the manager-facing mobile app covers your required department-level visibility; request a CAH-scale reference who uses the shift swap workflow before deciding

 Verdict: The best self-serve alternative to QGenda for CAHs that specifically need a nursing-focused platform and prefer direct control.
 ShiftWizard’s hospital-nursing design is a closer operational fit than QGenda’s physician-scheduling heritage for a 25-bed CAH.
+See our deeper ShiftWizard alternatives guide for Critical Access Hospitals.

 Cost: Pricing not publicly listed.
 Contact HealthStream for a quote.